Who we are

 Select key performance metrics were independently assured by PricewaterhouseCoopers LLP (PwC).
 PwC performed a limited assurance engagement for a select number of Bell’s key performance metrics.
 The results are documented in an assurance statement available in the Responsibility section of our website.

 The Responsibility section of our website is an essential component of this report and presents additional information on related programs, provides access to specific policies and includes links to complementary information.

 We round all figures to the closest full integer in our reporting, unless otherwise specified, and all data are in international units.
 Unless otherwise indicated, all reported dollar amounts are in Canadian dollars.

-Trademarks in this report which are owned or used under license by BCE Inc., Bell Canada or their subsidiaries include, without limitation, BCE, BELL Design, BELL MOBILITY and BELL MEDIA.
+Trademarks in this report which are owned or used under licence by BCE Inc., Bell Canada or their subsidiaries include, without limitation, BCE, BELL Design, BELL MOBILITY and BELL MEDIA.
 This report also includes trademarks of other parties.
 The trademarks referred to in this report may be listed without the ® and TM symbols.

-© BCE Inc., 2021.
+© BCE Inc., March 3 2022.
 All rights reserved.